signalfx/gdi-specification/README.md

 Changes to the GDI specification are versioned according to [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) and described in [CHANGELOG.md](CHANGELOG.md).
 Layout changes are not versioned.
-GDI projects that implement the specification MUST specify which version they implement.
+GDI repositories that implement the specification MUST specify which version they implement.

 Changes to the change process itself are not currently versioned but may be